Skip to main content

 So what does this mean for you?
 Let's get practical.

-Don't worry, I'm not going to tell you to meditate over every bite.
+Don't worry, I'm not going to tell you to meditate over your salad.
 That's not realistic for most of us.
 Instead, here are some simple techniques you can actually use:

 1. The Five Senses Exercise